 We have incurred losses and negative cash flows from operations since our inception.
-As of March 31, 2017, we had an accumulated deficit of \$229.4 million and we expect to continue to incur net losses for the foreseeable future.
-We believe that our existing cash, cash equivalents and available-for-sale investments, of \$61.9 million as of March 31, 2017 will be sufficient to meet our anticipated cash requirements for a period of one year from the filing date of this Quarterly Report.
+As of September 30, 2017, we had an accumulated deficit of \$252.7 million and we expect to continue to incur net losses for the foreseeable future.
+We believe that our existing cash, cash equivalents and available-for-sale investments, of \$90.4 million as of September 30, 2017 will be sufficient to meet our anticipated cash requirements for at least a period of one year from the filing date of this Quarterly Report.

 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years at a minimum.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
-Accordingly, we will need to raise substantial additional capital beyond the net proceeds from our initial public offering (IPO).
+Accordingly, we will need to raise substantial additional capital.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for our product candidates.
 We anticipate that we will seek to fund our operations through public or private equity or debt financings, collaborations, strategic partnerships or other sources.
 However, we may be unable to raise additional capital or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and ability to develop our product candidates.
+If we are unable to obtain funding on a timely basis, we may be required to significantly curtail, delay or discontinue one or more of our research or development programs or the commercialization of any product candidates, or we may be unable to expand our operations, maintain our current organization and employee base or otherwise capitalize on our business opportunities, as desired, which could materially affect our business, financial condition and results of operations.